GitauHarrison/notes/comment_moderation.md

 ## Working with a Database

 After a user clicks the `Post` button, we will need to store the user data in a database.
-This data will should persist even if a user closes the application.
+This data will persist even if a user closes the application.
 The database will also allow us to retrieve all the data about our users.

-Since should this application is small in nature, we will use a SQLite database.
+Since this application is small, we will use an SQLite database.
 That does not mean that as the project grows and becomes bigger SQLite will not be a suitable choice.
 It is still a great choice for bigger applications.
-Typically, SQLite stores data in a file on the disk, and there is no need to run a datbase server like MySQL and PostreSQL.
+Typically, SQLite stores data in a file on the disk, and there is no need to run a database server like MySQL and PostgreSQL.

 Flask provides the `Flask-SQLAlchemy` extension to help us manage our database.
 It is a Flask-friendly wrapper around the popular SQLAlchemy package.
-As an [Object Relational Mapper](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping), SQLAlchemy is a Python library that allows us to manage our database using classes, objects and methods instead of tables and SQL.
-The aim of an ORM is to translate these high level operations into database commands.
+As an [Object Relational Mapper](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping), SQLAlchemy is a Python library that allows us to manage our database using classes, objects, and methods instead of tables and SQL.
+An ORM aims to translate these high-level operations into database commands.

 To install the `Flask-SQLAlchemy` extension, run the following command in the terminal: